suncoast-devs/handbook/lessons/cs-api-servers/index.md

 and by different web hosts.
 This file will also not be updated often by us.
 We might update it if we need to support a different hosting environment.

-### WeatherForecast.cs

-This is a class that represents weather information.
-It is a POCO (Plain Old Csharp Object) and is included for an example

-### Controllers/WeatherForecastController.cs

-This is a _controller_ used to respond to requests.
-We'll be talking more about controllers soon.

 ## Writing our first API

-The template generates a sample controller and a class to use with it.
-We'll be building up to a similar example, so lets remove those files by deleting them.
-In VS Code we can right click and remove the files, or use `rm` command to delete them.

 The simplest of all applications is the `Hello, World` app.
 Let's make an API that if you send a `GET` to `/helloworld` we will get back the text